 The rope is tightly wound around the cylindrical drum, at a sufficient tension level to prevent slipping between the two components.
 The rope can be wound such that its ends point in equal or opposite directions.
 Depending on the rope configuration, the two rope ends can move in equal or opposite directions.
-These are the rope windup types that you specify in the block dialog box:
+The rope windup types that you specify in the block dialog box are:

 If the rope ends point in the same direction, they translate in opposite directions.